 The importance of networking within your career search continues to grow.
 The Career Center is ready to help you make great lasting impressions with your futures colleagues.
 Below are the opportunities we provide to our students to gain networking connections.

 Many employers wish to visit campus to conduct in-person interviews for their internship and full-time opportunities.
-Handshake is the interface through which OCIs are processed, including where you will find the positions, where you can submit your resume and how you can select your interview time.
-Check out this resource for step-by-step instructions about how to participate in on-campus interviews through Handshake.
+Handshake is the interface through which OCIs are processed, including where you will find the positions, where you can submit your resume, and how you can select your interview time.
+OICs are a popular practice for after Career Fairs.

 - Reserve an Interview Room